|You are here: Landowners » Farm Succession Planning|

 In taking care of your farm, there are times that you need additional expertise in specific areas.
 You might need analysis of your current leasing arrangement to see if it is fair and profitable for you as the landowner and fair for your farm operator.
 You may need to obtain a better idea of the value of your farm as you work through estate planning.
 Special projects on your farm such as conservation work or Conservation Reserve Program compliance may need additional oversight.

 Whatever your need, you can always turn to one of Farmers National Company's professionals to provide expert analysis and consultations.
-For more information on consulting services, contact Matt Gunderson, Assistant Vice President of Client Relations, at 1-800-346-2650 or email him at MGunderson@FarmersNational.com.
+For more information on consulting services, contact Matt Gunderson, Senior Vice President - Sales and Marketing, at 1-800-346-2650 or email him at MGunderson@FarmersNational.com.

 What Others Are Saying